How We Became Mortgage-Free In Five Years

 The point is I like to see numbers and determine what the difference will be.

-I like to see where the advantages are.
+I like to see the advantages and potential pitfalls we need to be aware of.

 Not everyone will agree with our path to becoming mortgage-free, and that’s fine.
 It’s our life and our finances.

-I hope you make the right choices with your finances, but do it because you want to and not because someone told you that you should do it because it’s the right way.
+I hope you make choices with your finances because you want to and not because someone told you that you should do it their way.

 Do What’s Right For You

-My Canadian friend Mark at My Own Advisor, who is also paying down his mortgage, said something that I feel is important to hear when it comes to the debate of paying off the mortgage or investing the money.
+My Canadian friend Mark at My Own Advisor, who is also paying down his mortgage (Update 2024- Paid in full), said something that I feel is important to hear when paying off the mortgage or investing the money.

-I believe there’s no perfect answer to this debate, it depends on the situation, the timing and often some reflection of short and long-term goals
+I believe there’s no perfect answer to this debate, it depends on the situation, the timing and often some reflection of short and long-term goals.
+Mark- My Own Advisor

 Be in control, do your homework, and don’t gamble with investments, especially if you don’t know what you are doing.

-I’m not an investor, but I like to make our money work for me the best way I can, and now we can worry less about paying off a mortgage.
+I’m not an investor, but I like to make our money work for us the best way I can/

 Maybe I’ll become an elite investor one day, but I’m still learning that side of the financial coin.